-CAT images provide Dr. Kirsch and Dr. Jacobs with the most comprehensive and accurate information available to determine bone quantity and quality.
+CAT images provide Dr. Kirsch, Dr. Jacobs and Dr. Farag with the most comprehensive and accurate information available to determine bone quantity and quality.
 The dental scan will provide the exact location of anatomical structures, the contours of the jaw bone, and the best sites for your implants.
 With Dental CAT Scanning implant procedures can be planned in detail before any surgery takes place.
 This means virtually no surprises when a doctor performs surgery.

 Advantages of Cone Beam CAT Scan are:

 - Our Cone Beam CAT Scan emits much less radiation compared to a regular CAT Scan found at hospitals and radiology facilities.
 In some cases it can be 10x less.

 - Allows our surgeons to visualize internal anatomy that can not be diagnosed externally or by clinical examination.

 - Plan treatment and surgery by providing a 3D detailed map to the area of interest.

 - Assess risks for a surgery by providing detailed anatomy and visualization of vital nerves and other structures.
 This may be particularly important when evaluation impacted teeth and sites for dental implants.

 - Analyze the position and orientation of critical structures, like nerves, teeth roots, implant sites, and the sinus.

 - Our CAT Scan provides 3D images vs. traditional x-rays which only provide 2D.